sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 *1.1.0* - stable.
 Contains static HttpClient.
 Without IDisposable and IAsyncDisposable.
 [Repo at this point](https://github.com/sapozhnikovv/SCU.Serilog.Sinks.Telegram/tree/2f77748dcd4da3cdb4d944b5e2f4faee89af85ed)

 *1.2.2* - stable.
 Each instance of Sink contains own (non-static) HttpClient.
 Support IDisposable and IAsyncDisposable.
 Log.CloseAndFlushAsync() will trigger Dispose methods.
-Dispose methods will NOT try to send pending logs.
+Dispose methods **will NOT try to send pending logs**.
 Dispose simply stops the logger and frees up resources.
 [Repo at this point](https://github.com/sapozhnikovv/SCU.Serilog.Sinks.Telegram/tree/bcb070cf9fd5e6e466de3cf215ef5c947ab35df4)

 *1.2.3* - stable.
 Each instance of Sink contains own (non-static) HttpClient.
 Support IDisposable and IAsyncDisposable.
 Log.CloseAndFlushAsync() will trigger Dispose methods.
-Dispose methods will try to send pending logs.
+Dispose methods **WILL try to send pending logs**.
 You can configure it via TelegramSerilogSink.Settings.DisposeTimeout

 *Note:* In real world v1.1.0 can be used without issues and probably it will be more productive.